paulghaddad/baby_site/src/pages/blog/2022-11-14-the-best-toys-for-babies-arent-toys.md

 ![activities for babies - nature exploration ](/img/activities-for-babies-nature-corner.jpeg)

-The same is true with things from nature.
 Hayden is equally fascinated by rocks, shells, and pine cones, among other things from nature.

-Once again, he’ll sit for 15 to 20 minutes at a time exploring: running his fingers along the ridges of a shell; inspecting the stem of a pumpkin; touching a prickly pine cone.
+Once again, he’ll sit for periods of time exploring: running his fingers along the ridges of a shell; inspecting the stem of a pumpkin; touching a prickly pine cone.
 He’s also picking up some useful skills, like stacking.

 This morning he picked up a Jack Be Little pumpkin and stacked it on top of a bigger pumpkin without a stem.
 He proceeded to knock down the stack.
 Then, he worked on stacking them up again.